A US government report blames Iraq for failure in reconstruction works.

 In June, 1,241 were killed, prompting hope that the troop reinforcements were having an effect, but July’s figure represents a 33 per cent increase in the number of deaths.

-A senior US military official has said that the deployment of US troops has improved security in Iraq to some degree but that the country’s future is jeopardised by the failure of Iraqi leaders to forge political reconciliation.
+Meanwhile, a senior US military official has said that while the deployment of US troops has improved security in Iraq to some degree, the country’s future is jeopardised by the failure of Iraqi leaders to forge political reconciliation.

 Navy Admiral Michael Mullen told a senate hearing that security on the ground in Iraq is “not great, but better”.